-Information and Media Technology (IMT) is responsible for providing strategy, service, and information in the area of technology for Azusa Pacific University.
-IMT supports administration, faculty, staff, and students.
-The following student services are supported by IMT.
+Information and Media Technology (IMT) is responsible for providing strategy, training, service, and information in the area of technology for Azusa Pacific University.
+IMT supports administration, faculty, staff and students.
+Please visit the website for more information - www.apu.edu/imt